JoeyComputes/Biology---Zoology-Exam-1-Quiz-App-/Readme.md

 Installation
    * Download and Install all the dependencies *
-   1. Click on "<CODE>"
+   1. Click on CODE
-   2. Download as ZIP
+   2. Download as a ZIP file
    3. Open / Run main.py in Visual Studio, Visual Studio Code, XCode, etc

 Usage: